 As before, you can get the value when you use the dynamic content in the flow.
 It’s the part beginning with the ? that you should add.

-I’d say avoiding the ‘Apply to each’ action is more of a cosmetic topic.
+I’d say avoiding the ‘Apply to each’ action is often a cosmetic topic in Power Automate approval processes.
 You can use the first() expression instead, but then the response processing part of the flow will be full of expressions, making the flow harder to read and understand.

 Using ‘Apply to each’ is +1 loop in the flow.
 Using the first() expression is -1 loop, but +X expressions.
 You must decide which approach makes more sense to you.